Edgar G. Crossman: Personal

 The Crossmans were active participants in New York society and maintained an apartment in New York and a farm in Goshen, Connecticut.
 Crossman's clubs included: the Anglers', the Century Association, Knickerbocker Club, Yale Club of New York City in New York, the Sanctum Club in Litchfield, Connecticut, the Hollenbeck Club in Canaan, Connecticut, the Amabalish Fish and Game Club, Lac Saint-Jean, Quebec, and Mrs. Crossman was a member of the Colony Club in New York.
 Together they were members of the Litchfield Country Club, Litchfield, Connecticut.

 Crossman was a past president of the board of trustees of St. Bernard's School in New York, New York.

-Death / burial

 After Christmas in 1966, Crossman suffered a stroke and died of a heart attack in St. Luke's Hospital, New York, New York, on January 28, 1967.
 His funeral was held in the Madison Avenue Presbyterian Church, at 73rd Street.
 Edgar and Helen Crossman are buried in Arlington National Cemetery in Section 3, Site 8976-B.